-Our research and development is focused on leveraging our formulation expertise and proprietary product platforms to develop novel, competitively advantaged medications designed to enhance patient outcomes in major CNS disorders, such as schizophrenia, addiction, depression and MS. As part of our ongoing research and development efforts, we have devoted, and will continue to devote, significant resources to conducting clinical studies to advance the development of new pharmaceutical products.
-The discussion below highlights our key current research and development programs.
+Our R&D is focused on leveraging our formulation expertise and proprietary product platforms to develop novel, competitively advantaged medications designed to enhance patient outcomes in major CNS disorders, such as schizophrenia, addiction, depression and MS. As part of our ongoing R&D efforts, we have devoted, and will continue to devote, significant resources to conducting pre-clinical work and clinical studies to advance the development of new pharmaceutical products.
+The discussion below highlights our key current R&D programs.
 Drug development involves a high degree of risk and investment, and the status, timing and scope of our development programs are subject to change.
-Important factors that could adversely affect our drug development efforts are discussed in "Item 1A-Risk Factors."
-Refer to the "Patents and Proprietary Rights" section of this Annual Report for information with respect to the intellectual property protection for our product candidates.
+Important factors that could adversely affect our drug development efforts are discussed later in "Principal Risks" of this report.
+Refer to the "Patents and Proprietary Rights" section of this report for information with respect to the intellectual property protection for our development products.

-Product Candidate Target Indication(s) Status ALKS 5461 Major Depressive Disorder ("MDD") Phase 3 ALKS 3831 Schizophrenia Phase 3 ALKS 8700 MS Phase 3 ALKS 6428 VIVITROL Seven-Day Taper Kit Phase 3 Aripiprazole Lauroxil Two-Month Dose Schizophrenia Completed Phase 1 ALKS 7119 Various CNS diseases Phase 1 RDB 1450 Cancer Immunotherapy Pre-clinical
+Product Candidate Target Indication(s) Status Aripiprazole Lauroxil Two-Month Dose Schizophrenia sNDA Review ALKS 5461 Major Depressive Disorder ("MDD") Phase 3 ALKS 3831 Schizophrenia Phase 3 ALKS 8700 MS Phase 3 ALKS 6428 VIVITROL Seven-Day Taper Kit Phase 3 ALKS 4230 Cancer Immunotherapy Phase 1